Hands-On Fundraising

 Salvation

-There’s a mix of positive and negative here, so you can use them as the occasion warrants.
+There’s a mix of positive and negative here so that you can use them as the occasion warrants.
 But use them.
 Because they’re powerful!

 hungry lion